alexdwagner/jekyll-now/_posts/2016-10-22-Two-New-Yorks.md

 *"There are two New Yorks: the 'why would anyone live here?' version and the 'why would anyone live anywhere else?'.
 We're in the part where it's transitioning from one to the other."*

-It's going to start getting cold, I know.
-It's brutal, from living here I know, I remember.
+It's going to start getting cold, real cold.
+Brutal weather, from living here I know, I remember.
 I'm just trying to accumulate warm clothing and good habits and momentum while I can, so that I can endure the winter without too much tribulation.

-I plan to go back to Dallas, TX for Christmas, but after that plan to come back to NYC.
-I need to find a place.
+I do plan to go back to Dallas, TX for Christmas, but after that plan to come back to NYC.
+I need to find a more-permanent place to live.
 Not looking forward to coming back for the worst part of Winter, but honestly, there's no other place I'd rather be.

 -----

 <h3>Short post today.
 Here's been my day so far:</h3>

 - Breakfast at the Whole Foods on Houston.
 Read some of: *Digital Harmony*, by John Whitney; *Uncreative Writing*, by Kenneth Goldsmith, *97 Things Every Programmer Should Know*, edited by Kevlin Henney.

 ![Digital Harmony](/images/IMG_4591.JPG)

 *From Uncreative Writing:*